stufro/stufro.com/_drafts/2025-09-22-remember-to-kiss.md

 ---
 layout: post
-title: Remember to KISS
+title: Remember to KISS (Keep it Simple, Stupid!)
-subtitle: A reminder to keep it simple stupid
+subtitle: A reminder to keep it simple, stupid!
 author: Stuart Frost
 comments: true
 date: 2025-09-22
 background: /assets/lightbulb.jpg
 image_attribution: Photo by <a href="https://unsplash.com/@theocrazzolara?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Theo Crazzolara</a> on <a href="https://unsplash.com/photos/a-light-bulb-with-a-flame-xDyv5ZItvkY?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>
 tags:
-  - tutorial
-  - m1
+  - best-practices
-  - oci8
+  - software-design
 ---

-*"Keep it simple stupid"*, or KISS for short - it's one of the things that is often taught to engineers.
+*"Keep it simple, stupid!"*, or [KISS](https://en.wikipedia.org/wiki/KISS_principle) for short - it's one of the things that is often taught to engineers.
 I remember clearly my first tech lead drilling this into me.
-But still today, it's something that I find that I have to keep reminding myself of and this is a story of one of those times.
+Even now, I have to remind myself of it — and this is one of those times.

+In one of my personal projects, I have a feature where musicians can export chord sheets as PDFs.
+I had been using [Google Puppeteer](https://pptr.dev/) (as described in [this post]({% post_url 2023-03-26-generating-pdfs-in-rails %})) to render the PDFs from HTML using a headless Chrome browser.
+At the time this seemed like the easiest way to get a working solution.

+This year I had a growing problem.
+My project runs on minimal resources - just **1 vCPU and 512Mb of memory**.
+Exporting PDFs in this way was resource intensive and not sustainable as more users started to use my application.

+# Perspective change
-Last week I went for a drink with a good friend and fellow software engineer.
-I described to him the next challenge I was facing my personal project.
-He was gracious enough at the time not to burst my bubble and point out the obvious - as all good coaches and leaders do.
-Instead only when I had reflected and slept on it I stumbled upon the obvious question myself - why do I need to run a headless Chrome to render a simple text-based PDF?
+Last week I went for a drink with a good friend and fellow software engineer and I described this challenge to him.
+He was gracious enough not to burst my bubble and point out the obvious.
+Instead, only on reflection did I stumble upon the obvious question myself - *why do I need to run a headless browser just to render a simple text-based PDF?*

+The answer, of course, was I don't.

+The next night, I spent a short time ripping out the old approach and replacing it with a library which wraps [`wkhtmltopdf`](https://wkhtmltopdf.org/).
+I deployed the change and immediately saw a ~75% reduction in PDF generation times. 🚀

+I could go even further and ask *why do I need to render HTML into PDF?* - perhaps an endeavour for another night.

+# Conclusion
+The takeway from this is not in the technical details , but in the lesson I learned.
+In a world with so many options that add complexity, try to seek out the one which removes it.